 7. Martina McBride

 While most country artists tend to make this song a snore, Martina McBride nails it.
 Probably because she just sings it.
 She focuses on the notes and preaches the words sung.
-Her straightforward sermon on singing a classic song by simply using her God-given voice is really all this carol’s rendition needs.
+Her straightforward sermon on singing essentially a really great fireside version of this hymn by simply using her God-given voice is really all this carol’s rendition needs.

 6. Ella Fitzgerald